Wintertime in the Arctic. Perfect time and place for a swim!

 Easy!
 No swimming experience required, just a good sense of humour and a spirit of adventure.

 Ready to break the ice?
-Nordic Visitor has a variety of tours in Lapland that will give you plenty of conversation starters at parties for years to come.
+Nordic Visitor has a variety of tours in Lapland, including classic Finnish and Swedish Lapland holidays, that will give you plenty of conversation starters at parties for years to come.

 For stories worth re-telling, Cicci and Sofia recommend our 5-day Best of Lapland tour.
 It's packed full of unique and memorable activities including the Sampo tour with optional "arctic swim", an overnight in the SnowCastle, a northern lights snowmobile safari and other adventures around Kemi.

-Check out more stories from the staff of Nordic Visitor in our We Tried It series, and maybe come try some of these things for youself!
+Check out more stories from the staff of Nordic Visitor in our We Tried It series, and maybe come try some of these things for yourself!